-Study of Europe during the period of the Renaissance, the Protestant and Roman Catholic Reformations.
-Emphasis also placed on overseas expansion, the cultural, political, and economic developments from 1450-1648.
+A study of Europe during the period of the Renaissance, and the Protestant and Catholic Reformations.
+Emphasis also placed on overseas expansion, the cultural, political, and economic developments from 1450 to 1648.

-337. British Empire and Commonwealth of Nations.
+337. British Empire and Commonwealth of Nations (5).